Samillion/ModernZ/README.md

 # always show a small progress line at the bottom of the screen
 persistentprogress=no

-# on web videos, show the buffer on the persistent progress line
-persistentbuffer=no

 # show title in OSC (above seekbar)
 showtitle=yes

 # title shown on OSC (above seekbar), ${media-title} or ${filename}
 title=${media-title}

-# the font size of the title text
-titlefontsize=30

-# accent of the OSC and the title bar, in Hex color format
-osc_color=#000000

 # color of the seekbar progress and handle, in Hex color format
 seekbarfg_color=#B7410E